“Choose to be optimistic, it feels better”. – Dalai Lama XIV

 For years, I would have answered this question with a no… I preferred to think of myself as a realist, with a bent toward cynicism and pessimism.
 I didn’t hold with the idea of pretending that everything was wonderful when it clearly wasn’t.

 I also prided myself on recognizing that some things simply couldn’t be changed and didn’t waste my time trying to remake bad situations.
 I tried, instead, to accept them for what they were.
 The smart money wasn’t in a Pollyanna approach to the world; there were just too many difficult things in life.
 I couldn’t possibly be an optimist, because I was a realist.

 Why was it so hard for me to walk on the brighter side of life?
 The crux of the issue, for me, was ego.
-I equated a pessimistic mindset with intelligence.
 I wanted to be taken seriously, and I thought that pointing out and dissecting problems meant I was thinking more deeply about life.

 Ah, youth.
 Life has taught me some lessons in that regard, and the fundamentals of my learning can be found in what’s called positive psychology, which is a scientific study of what goes right in life.
 What I had failed to realize is that optimism doesn’t deny the low, difficult times in our lives, it simply recognizes that:

 “What is good in life is as genuine as what is bad.… What is good in life is not simply the absence of what is problematic.… And third, the good life requires its own explanation, not simply a theory of disorder stood sideways or flipped on its head”.
 Christopher Peterson

 There’s a term, eudaimonia, which can be traced back to Aristotle’s Nicomachean Ethics and refers to the “pursuit of virtue, excellence, and the best within us”.
 Another interpretation is “blessedness”.
 And that’s what optimism comes down to; the recognition of how blessed we are, regardless of immediate circumstance or difficulty.